sourcegraph/about/blogposts/2022/monolith-microservices.md

 <figcaption>In a microservices migration, it’s common to need to make simple changes to numerous places in the code.
 Automation can help with an otherwise tedious process, but it’s important to keep the human in the loop because the changes can sometimes be subtly different or can require conversations with the teams that own the code being updated.</figcaption>
 <br>

-There are generally three types of tools that can help shepherd such large-scale migrations:
+Here are the tools that we've seen used to shepherd such large-scale migrations:

 - Ad hoc scripts that clone down the affected repositories and apply the change using a command-line code modification tool like sed, codemod, or Comby.
 - In-house tools such as Google's [Rosie](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext).